Brazilian Musical Instruments

 The afoxé is a traditional Brazilian instrument and is of African origin.
 This Afro-Brazilian musical instrument consists of a gourd (cabaça) wrapped in a net in which beads or small plastic balls are threaded.
 The instrument is shaken to create its unique musical sound.

-An agogô is also of African origin and is a single or multiple bell that is traditionally used in samba percussion ensembles.
+An agogô is also of African origin and is a single or multiple bells that is traditionally used in samba percussion ensembles.
 The agogô has the highest pitch of any of the samba percussion instruments and is the oldest musical instrument used in samba music

 Berimbau is a musical bow that is a single-stringed instrument.
 It produces a unique twang sound and is the main instrument of the traditional capoeira, an Afro-Brazilian martial art form.
 It is used to establish the rhythm of capoeira.

 Pandeiro is a Brazilian musical instrument that derived from Portugal.
 It is somewhat similar to a tambourine, but more complex.
 The tension of the head on the pandeiro can be tuned, allowing the player a choice of high and low notes.
 Also, the metal jingles (called platinelas in Portuguese) are cupped, creating a crisper, drier and less sustained tone on the pandeiro than on the tambourine.
-Pandeiro is usually played in the carnaval to play samba music and has been described as an unofficial instrument of Brazil
+Pandeiro is usually played in the carnival to play samba music and has been described as an unofficial instrument of Brazil

 Reco-reco is a Brazilian percussion instrument consisting of a ridged gourd or bamboo cane that is scraped with a piece of wood or metal.
 The friction of a stick on the grooves produces a scratching sound.
 Another type is the call amelê from Bahia, constituted of a small wood box with an extended spring of steel.
 Nowadays, a Reco-reco is mostly made of metal.